Getting Started with Protopasta

 About Moisture

-Drying can allow higher temperature printing without stringing and improved mechanical properties, but not without trade-offs.
-Once drying, you'll want to keep the material dry as filament can reabsorb moisture in a matter of hours.
+Drying can improve quality by allowing higher temperature printing without stringing, but once drying, you'll want to keep the material dry as filament can reabsorb moisture in a matter of hours.
 During this reabsorption time, you'll have a changing moisture condition that can lead to process inconsistency.

 Prints, Settings, and Setup